-Application closing date (fall)

-Priority Date

-Yes No

-C15 Are first-time, first-year students accepted for terms other than th е

-fall?

-C16 Notification to applicants of admission decision sent (fill in one on ly)
+- C15 Are first-time, first-year students accepted for terms other than the fall? - C16 Notification to applicants of admission decision sent (fill in one only)

-1

-On a rolling basis beginning Late November
+Х On a rolling basis beginning (date): 1-Nov

 By (date):

 Other:

-C47 Reply policy for admitted applicants (fill in one only)
+C17 Reply policy for admitted applicants (fill in one only)

-CII reply policy for definition approants (iiii iii one only)

 Must reply by (date):

 No set date

-Must reply by May 1st or within 2 weeks if notifi ed thereafter
+Х Must reply by May 1st or within 2 weeks if notified thereafter

 Other:

-Deadline for housing deposit (MMD1-May
+Deadline for housing deposit (MMD 1-May

-Amount of housing deposit: 350
+Amount of housing deposit: 200

 Refundable if student does not enroll?

-1

 Yes, in full

 Yes, in part

-X No
+Х No

 C18 Deferred admission

-0.0 Yes No

-Does your institution allow students to postpone enrollment after
+Does your institution allow students to postpone enrollment after admission?
+If yes, maximum period of postponement: 1 year

-admission?
-X

-If yes, maximum period of postponeme 1 Year -

-C19 Early admission of high school students V NI-
+C19 Early admission of high school students

-Dogo your institution allow high asheal students to annull as full time Yes No

-Does your institution allow high school students to enroll as full-time, X

-first-time, first-year (freshman) students one year or more before high school graduation? ^
+Does your institution allow high school students to enroll as full-time, first-time, first-year students one year or more before high school graduation?

-School graduation:

-000 Common Application: Question removed from CDS.
-(Initiated during 2006-2007 cycle\
+C20 Common Application: Question removed from CDS.
+(Initiated during 2006-2007 cycle)

-C20 Common Application.
-Question removed from ODO. (midated during 2000 2007 Gyole)

 C21-C22: Early Decision and Early Action Plans

-,

 C21 Early Decision

-J • Yes No

-Does your institution offer an early decision plan (an admission plan

-that permits students to apply and be notified of an admission decision 1

-well in advance of the regular notification date and that asks students X

-to commit to attending if accepted) for first-time, first-year (freshman)

-applicants for fall enrollment?
+Does your institution offer an early decision plan (an admission plan that permits students to apply and be notified of an admission decision well in advance of the regular notification date and that asks students to commit to attending if accepted) for first-time, first-year applicants for fall enrollment?

-If "yes," please complete the following:

-First or only early decision plan closing date 11/15

-First or only early decision plan notification date

-Other early decision plan closing date

-Other early decision plan notification date
+If "yes," please complete the following: First or only early decision plan closing date First or only early decision plan notification date Other early decision plan closing date Other early decision plan notification date

+Yes No x

-For the Fall 2020 entering class:
+For the Fall 2022 entering class:

-Number of early decision applications received by your institution

-Number of applicants admitted under early decision plan
+Number of early decision applications received by your institution Number of applicants admitted under early decision plan Please provide significant details about your early decision plan:

+C22 Early action

-Please provide significant details about your early decision plan: 000 Early action CZZ Early action Yes No Do you have a nonbinding early action plan whereby students are notified of an admission decision well in advance of the regular notification date but do not have to commit to attending your college?
-100 110 If "yes," please complete the following: Early action closing date Early action notification date Yes No Is your early action plan a "restrictive" plan under which you limit students from applying to other early plans?
+Do you have a nonbinding early action plan whereby students are notified of an admission decision well in advance of the regular notification date but do not have to commit to attending your college?

+x Yes No x

+If "yes," please complete the following: Early action closing date Early action notification date 12/1

+Is your early action plan a "restrictive" plan under which you limit students from applying to other early plans?